 To store leftover mango nectar will keep for 3 to 4 days in the refrigerator in an airtight container.

-You can also keep mango nectar (homemade or store bought) frozen for up to three months.
-I prefer to pour into an ice cube tray and freeze.
+You can also keep mango nectar (homemade or store-bought) frozen for up to three months.
+I prefer to pour it into an ice cube tray and freeze it.
 Move the frozen cubes to a zip-top bag for easy access.

 💬Frequently Asked Questions